1. How is my Field placement determined? Do I get to choose?

 Field Instructors and Task Supervisors receive several benefits for serving as Field Faculty.
 For more information see the Field Faculty page.

-Once a person is approved as Field Instructor or Task Supervisor, he or she is added to the School of Social Works mailing list and will receive electronic newsletters, emails from the Field Education office, and Community Connection, the School's newsletter.
+Once a person is approved as Field Instructor or Task Supervisor, he or she is added to the Garland School of Social Works mailing list and will receive electronic newsletters and emails from the Field Education office.